-The New Zealand Research Information System (NZRIS) will be a national, online hub of information about research, science and innovation in New Zealand.
+The New Zealand Research Information System will be a national, online hub of information about the research, science and innovation sector.

 The New Zealand Research Information System (NZRIS) will hold information about research activity in New Zealand, such as what projects are under way, how they are being funded, what resources are being used, who the experts are in particular fields and more.

 Phase 1 of NZRIS is well under way, with the first data providers due to start submitting data during October this year.
 Here you’ll find information about the type of data that will be submitted in Phase 1, and how it will be managed.

 This page is for organisations that fund and undertake research and want to join NZRIS in future phases.
 It explains the 3 main steps to getting ready for NZRIS.